 Why do tampons feel weird in my vagina?

 Tampons felt weird in my vagina after having kids but can be the case for my women – babies or no babies.
 When my first period arrived after childbirth, all of a sudden tampons felt like they were falling out of my vagina.
 It was awkward and uncomfortable.
 Finding the right products to manage my monthly periods is like an algorithm I still haven’t mastered, but thankfully there are more options available than ever before.
 But first, let’s dive into why tampons might feel weird in your vagina.
 Below are a few reasons.

 - Your pelvic floor muscles might be too weak.
 During pregnancy and birth, your pelvic floor muscles may lengthen and weaken and tampons are more difficult to support.

 - Your pelvic floor muscles can be too tense.
-If your muscles are tense or overactive it may be difficult or painful to insert tampons or feels like the tampon is being pushed out.
+If your muscles are tense or overactive it may be difficult or painful to insert tampons and may feel like the tampon is being pushed out.